Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In Yangmingshan National Park, the dormant volcano massif adjacent to Taipei, the blooming of the calla lilies comes to an end in mid- to late-June, so it’s your last chance to catch this annual spectacle.

-The Taipei Film Festival will take place from June 25 to July 11 at Zhongshan Hall near Ximending.
+The Taipei Film Festival usually takes place from mid-June to mid-July at Zhongshan Hall near Ximending.

 The real event of the month in June in Taipei, however, is the Dragon Boat Festival (duan wu jie or 端午節).
-This annual event is one of the most important traditional Chinese festivals in Taiwan, along with Chinese New Year, Tomb Sweeping Festival (see my guide to Taiwan in April), and Mid-Autumn Festival.
+This annual event is one of the most important traditional Chinese festivals in Taiwan, along with Chinese New Year, Tomb Sweeping Festival, and Mid-Autumn Festival.

 The festival is popularly traced back to the story of Qu Yuan, a poet and minister in the Warring States period in China who committed suicide by jumping into a river.
 To try to save him, locals raced out in boats and threw rice into the river to dissuade the fish from eating his body.